ryan-txn/tp/docs/DeveloperGuide.md

 - HistoryTracker
 - UI

+In each class we focused on maintaining a tight abstraction barrier between classes.
+This specifically includes adherance to the "Tell Don't Ask" principle which was enforced by making most attributes of all classes above private and avoiding getter methods if possible.
-The following diagram illustrates their associations, methods and attributes.
+The following diagram illustrates the resulting associations, methods and attributes.
-The UI class is omitted since it is used across all classes to systematize any form of printing output to the user.
+For the sake of clarity, UI class is omitted since it is used across most classes to systematize any form of printing output to the user.
-To showcase the usage of the UI class, we for the sake of clarity, would like to point the reader to the subsequent sequence diagrams.

 ![High Level CD](images/highLevelClassDiagram.jpg)